 Unit 1 at SONGS operated from 1968 to 1992, when it was retired and partially decommissioned.
 The above grade material from the Unit 1 site, the concrete and steel of the plant, was safely dismantled and shipped off-site, much like what will happen with Units 2 and 3 in the coming years.
 What has remained at SONGS is Unit 1's reactor pressure vessel, the component that held the nuclear fuel when the plant was operating.

-Southern California Edison, with our decommissioning contractor, SONGS Decommissioning Solutions (SDS), is preparing to ship the SONGS Unit 1 reactor pressure vessel to a licensed disposal facility in Utah.
-The shipment meets all federal and state safety and regulatory requirements for transportation.
+Southern California Edison, with our decommissioning contractor, SONGS Decommissioning Solutions (SDS), prepared the SONGS Unit 1 reactor pressure vessel for shipping to a licensed disposal facility in Utah.
+The shipment met all federal and state safety and regulatory requirements for transportation.

 Rail Spur Upgrade

 One of the first major projects undertaken for the dismantlement of Units 2 and 3 was upgrading the rail line that leads off-site to accommodate heavy loads, such as the 770 tons of the Unit 1 RPV package.
 The rail spur will see plenty of use over the next eight years, as most of the material leaving SONGS will depart via rail.

 To support the Unit 1 RPV project, we developed a traffic plan with local stakeholders to safely re-direct local beach area traffic near SONGS.